msvalina/slaying-ryu/user-stories.md

 As a user I want to see a list of completed task from last week sorted by date and two categories (IM and NIM)

+### User Story 04
+As an admin I want to sort Tasks by completed field on django admin change list page

 # vim: tw=78